msad98/news_webapp/README.md

-# DemoApp
+# NewsWebapp

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.0.0.
 A demo webapp for reading news.

 ## Development server